-Peynaud wrote numerous wine books and about 300 treatises on the winemaking.
-He had a great talent for passing on his knowledge in an understandable and compelling way.
-Equally important for him was the ability to properly taste and became an absolute specialist.
-Subjectivity and objectivity in one wine review are always subject of heated debates, the second is often doubted.
-He noted in his book "The High School of Wine Connoisseurs", published in 1985 for the first time: "The paradox of the tasting is the fact that it wants to be an objective process, but works with subjective means in the sense that these are related to the examined object.
+Peynaud wrote numerous wine books and around 300 treatises on winemaking.
+He had a great talent for passing on his knowledge in an understandable and captivating manner.
+He also found it important to have the ability to taste properly and became an absolute specialist.
+Subjectivity and objectivity in one wine review are always the subject of heated debates, the second being often questioned.
+He noted in his book "The high school for wine connoisseurs", which was first published in 1985: "The paradox of the tasting is the fact that it wants to be an objective process, but works with subjective means in the sense that these are related to the object under investigation.

-The wine is the object, the degustator the subject.
+Wine is the object, the taster the subject.
 The human senses are used as measuring instruments.
-You can set rules for their proper functioning, increase their precision, eliminate sources of error, but the taster is not only an executive, but also an interpreter and judge.
-The Degustator needs to be cool and precise in its flavor analysis, rigorous in its implications, but committed in its judgment. ” Peynaud considered proper wine tasting ability as essential to optimum winemaking as a thorough knowledge of oenology, By the way, Peynaud was a strict opponent of the decanting for the purpose of oxygen contact, which he even found negative.
-See also below wine address,
+You can set rules for their proper functioning, increase their precision, eliminate sources of error, but the taster is not only the person who performs the work, but also the interpreter and judge.
+The tasting must be cool and precise in its taste analysis, strict in its conclusions, but committed in its judgment. ” Peynaud considered the right wine tasting ability as essential for optimal winemaking as a thorough knowledge of oenology, Incidentally, Peynaud was a strict opponent of the decanting for the purpose of oxygen contact, which he even found negative.
+See also under wine address,